 Time flies so fast and gives us an impression of change but what changes and what doesn’t remain uncertain.

-To me, this novel gave a feeling that things might appear to but they haven’t actually changed.
+To me, this novel shares a feeling that things might appear to but they don’t actually change.

-In fact, things have just shifted from one level to the other.
+In fact, things just shift from one level to the other.